gofore/angular-basic-training/angular-advanced-topics/README.md

 ---

-# Router - Redirects
+# Redirects
-- By default matching of URLs is done with _startsWith_ algorithm
+- By default matching of URLs is done with _startsWith_ algorithm (and everything starts with path `'''`)
 - `pathMatch: 'full'` can be used to set the algorithm to full matching
-- Redirects can be done with `redirectTo`
+- Redirects can be done by using `redirectTo` instead of specifying `component`

 _app.module.ts_
 ```typescript